MicrosoftDocs/quantum-docs/articles/optimization-overview-introduction.md

 The goal of the optimization is to find the minimum point on this cost function (or as close to the minimum point as possible, given a reasonable amount of time).

-Consider the following example: traffic minimization.
-The aim of this optimization task is to reduce congestion in a road system to reduce the amount of time users spend waiting in traffic.
+Consider the following example of traffic minimization.
+The aim of this optimization task is to reduce congestion in a road system, thereby reducing the amount of time drivers and passengers spend waiting in traffic.

 Each configuration represents a different combination of routes assigned to the vehicles in the system.
 The cost to minimize is the overall traffic level (or congestion level).